Full-Stack-Council-Note/Council-Note-PartA/README.md

 # Council-Note-PartA

 ## Description

 ### Purpose

+The CouncilNote app will enable users, such as residents, workers and council staff, to report problems in a council area, and keep other users updated.
+Examples of problems can include "street lights out" on a certain road, "tree down" on a certain footpath, overgrown weeds, rubbish dumped in a wrong location, or lost pets.
+CouncilNote will also feature a Notices section for users to post about activities, events and other fun happenings in the council area.

+CouncilNote will be particularly useful for large council areas, in terms of population and land area, such as in London, Sydney, New York, and the Shire of East Pilbara, which has the largest land area in Australia, larger than Victoria and Tasmania combined.
+With CouncilNote, council staff in Newman, WA, and others across the area, can be informed about problems and hazards happening on roads, for instance, hundreds of kilometres away.
+For London, for instance, Notices can be posted about the latest exhibitions, street markets and music events, as there is always something happening in London.

 ### Functionality and features

 - It is intended for council staff, such as a council representative, to be authorised as admin, and have some moderation control over users' posts, such as for in case posts are inappropriate or illegal, according to the relevant laws.
+A council staff rep can delete users' posts if they are deemed inappropriate or illegal.

+- Every user of CouncilNote will Register and Login in order to use this app, which can help ensure the legitimacy of users and their posts and comments.

+- Every user will have their own UserProfile, MyProfile, which will include an "about" section which can be filled in and edited by the user, and users can upload a profile photo of themselves.
+UserProfiles will include a list or record of recent Problems and Notices posts by users.
+Hence, with the UserProfiles, users can know about regular contributors for instance, and some of the topics of their posts.
+Functionality for users to close their account may be included on MyProfile in future.

+- There will be CRUD functionality on all Problems and Notices posts, and comments on posts will be deleted when the posts are deleted.

+- The Problems and Notices pages will feature pagination to allow users to search for previous posts.

+- The Problems and Notices pages will each feature an input form for users to submit their Problem or Notice.
+Users will firstly input a title and description of the Problem or Notice.

+- On Problems and Notices posts, there will also be the ability for users to upload a photo related to the Problem or Notice.

+- Problem posts will also feature coloured symbols, Red and Yellow, to indicate whether the Problem is Urgent or should be dealt with Soon.
+Users will select either of these, as relevant, before submitting a Problem form.

 - Problem posts will feature a comments section, such as for users to indicate the status of the Problem.

-- Problem posts will also feature coloured symbols, Red and Yellow, to indicate whether the Problem is Urgent or should be dealt with Soon.
+Likewise, Notice posts will feature a comments section, such as for users to keep updated on the latest happenings.

+The designs of the Problems, Notices, and MyProfile pages, as displayed in the Wireframes, are partly based on personal experiences of using bulletin boards and blogs pages, such as those which feature an input form which slides up from the bottom of the page, both for adding and editing posts.
+There is a bulletin board I use which also features a profile page of each user, which includes a list of their recent posts.
+So some of these features and designs are intended for CouncilNote.

 Below are some examples of the Urgent and Soon symbols I intend to try out and implement during development of this app, whichever looks and works the best on the Problem posts.

 #### Yellow Square symbol